 The skin and haircare sections have also had a makeover:

-and their makeup section is positively massive in comparison to what it was before!
+Their makeup section is now positively massive in comparison to what it was before!

 They also have a lovely new dedicated area for hand massages and I was lucky enough to get one with their new African Ximenia scrub, it smelt delicious and left my hands feeling really soft.